 Tummy Tuck Surgery (Abdominoplasty)

-Abdominoplasty or a tummy tuck is a common cosmetic surgery procedure that removes undesired fat and excess loose skin from the abdomen while tightening up the abdominal muscles if needed.
+Abdominoplasty or a tummy tuck surgery is a common cosmetic surgery procedure that removes undesired fat and excess loose skin from the abdomen while tightening up the abdominal muscles if needed.
 Changes to the midsection may be caused by pregnancy, age or weight change, and can be resistant to even the most rigorous weight loss efforts.
 In most cases, an abdominoplasty will restore shape and tone to the abdomen, creating a firmer and smoother body profile.
 The procedure is commonly combined with liposuction to recontour and reshape the entire abdomen, waist, hips and flanks.

 Dr Ansari has extensive experience in tummy tuck procedures and will tailor your surgery to your precise needs and desired results.
 By combining nearly all his tummy tucks with liposuction to help remove stubborn pockets of subcutaneous fat, Dr Ansari can achieve the sculpted results sought by men and women alike.
 Schedule your initial consultation with Dr Ansari today and find out why so many Australians are choosing My Cosmetic Clinic for their body contouring procedures.